TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 Wait for the instance to become "In Service"

 Now All the servers can be accessed using DNS name in your browser and check load balancing by doing Refresh

+2. Application Load Balancer (ALB):This is a load balancer that routes traffic to target groups based on the content of the request.
+It operates at the application layer (layer 7 in the OSI model) and supports HTTP, HTTPS, and WebSocket traffic.
+ALB is designed to handle high levels of traffic and provides advanced request routing features, such as support for multiple protocols, path-based routing, and ability to bind to multiple SSL certificates.